aws-samples/llm-apps-workshop/blogs/rag/blog_post.md

 A commonly used approach to address the above mentioned problem is to use a technique called Retrieval Augmented Generation (RAG).
-In the RAG approach we convert the user question into vector embeddings using an LLM and then do a similarity search for these embeddings in a pre-populated vector database holding the embeddings for the enterprise knowledge corpus.
+In the RAG based approach we convert the user question into vector embeddings using an LLM and then do a similarity search for these embeddings in a pre-populated vector database holding the embeddings for the enterprise knowledge corpus.
 A small number of similar documents (typically three) is added as context along with the user question to the “prompt”